abhishekraj007/topcoder-frontend/README.md

 # Topcoder Pages deconstructed

-Taking Topcoder Front Page as a design inspiration and converting it into code to practice Front-end development skill.
+Taking Topcoder Front Page as a design source and converting it into a template to practice Front-end development skill.

 [Demo](https://abhishekraj007.github.io/apps/topcoder)